oncomouse/coc-bibtex/Readme.md

 # coc-bibtex

 This [Coc](https://github.com/neoclide/coc.nvim) extension adds a BibTeX source to CocList.
 You can access it by running `:CocList bibtex` in (Neo)Vim.

-## Requirements

-This extension uses the same [Go](https://golang.org/) binaries used in [fzf-bibtex](https://github.com/msprev/fzf-bibtex), so you will need a working install of [Go](https://golang.org/doc/install) to use this extension.
+You can also use it as an autocompletion source for BibTeX entries.

 ## Installation